 Studying In Australia

 If you’ve made the decision of studying in the Land Down Under, be prepared: you will be in for an experience of a lifetime.
 As an international student in this country, you will have your share of ups and downs (all students do so anyway).
-But with the right tips, you can turn everything into your favor and have a truly memorable, successful whole learning experience in Australia.
+But with the right tips, you can turn everything in your favour and have a truly memorable, successful whole learning experience in Australia.

 Here are 7 tips for students planning to study in Australia: